sphinx-contrib/datatemplates/doc/source/using.rst

         The text encoding that will be used to read the source file.
 See :any:`standard-encodings`

+   .. rst:directive:option:: multiple-documents: flag, optional

+        Set to read multiple documents from the file into a :py:class:`tuple`

 .. _PyYAML: https://pyyaml.org

 .. rst:directive:: datatemplate:xml